Capturing Rhythm

 Cali.
 A thriving music bubble.
 The heart of salsa packed with energy.
 Its rhythms rush the streets.

-Learning to capture dance scene has been a joy.
+Learning to capture this dance scene is a joy.
 Challenging at times.
 How do I shoot the essence of Cali's dance culture?
 Photos spotlighting connection and honouring the sacrality of dance floors.

 It's a big question I move in.
 Seeing things at the right time in the chaos of a full room is difficult.
 Moments of gold flash by.
 Something always blocks my vision.